 5.2.1 Please identify the different types of Insolvency Proceedings and Reorganisation Measures.

-Would any of these not be covered by those events entitling LCH to liquidate, transfer or otherwise deal with Contracts as provided for in Rule 5 of the Default Rules?
-Are any other events or procedures not envisaged in Rule 5 of the Default Rules relevant?
+Would any of these not be covered by those events entitling LCH to liquidate, transfer or otherwise deal with Contracts as provided for in Rule 3 or Rule 5 of the Default Rules?
+Are any other events or procedures not envisaged in Rule 3 or Rule 5 of the Default Rules relevant?

-If a Relevant Clearing Member that is an English company becomes unable to pay its debts, or is likely to become so, such Relevant Clearing Member may be subject to winding-up (liquidation) or administration as provided for in the Insolvency Act 1986 ("Insolvency Act") and the Insolvency (England and Wales) Rules 2016 ("Insolvency Rules").
-In addition, a Relevant Clearing Member that is an English company may propose a company voluntary arrangement ("CVA") under the Insolvency Act or a scheme of arrangement or restructuring plan under the CA 2006.
-In limited circumstances, administrative receivership under the Insolvency Act may apply.
+If a Relevant Clearing Member that is a Scottish company becomes unable to pay its debts, or is likely to become so, such Relevant Clearing Member may be subject to winding-up (liquidation) or administration as provided for in the Insolvency Act 1986 ("Insolvency Act") and the Insolvency (Scotland)(Receivership & Winding up) Rules 2018 and the Insolvency (Scotland) (Company Voluntary Arrangements and Administration) Rules 2018 (together the "Insolvency Rules").31 In addition, a Relevant Clearing Member that is a Scottish company may propose a company voluntary arrangement ("CVA") under the Insolvency Act or a scheme of arrangement or restructuring plan under the CA 2006.
+In limited circumstances, receivership under the Insolvency Act may apply.